dazinator/FluentGit/README.md

 # FluentGit
-Use a fluent API for Git operations in .NET.
+A fluent API for performing Git operations in .NET.

+## Why?

+The goal with FluentGit, is to provide an API that guides the consumer through making operations with Git, in a straightforward manner - one that's easy to read, and easy to write.

 ##Examples